ayushsingh1610/String/README.md

-copy one string to another string. count the total number of vowels or consonants in a string. find the maximum number of characters in a string.
+copy one string to another string. count the total number of vowels or consonants in a string. find the maximum number of characters in a string. sort a string array in ascending order. read a sentence and replace lowercase characters with uppercase and vice versa. find the number of times a given word 'the' appears in the given string. extract a substring from a given string. check whether a substring is present in a string. remove characters from a string except alphabets. combine two strings manually.